 (A piece of apple strudel.
 Note the crisp flaky pastry and the dusting of icing sugar)

-Open up practically any menu in a Viennese coffee house or restaurant, and Apfelstrudel (apple strudel) lurks somewhere within.
-Maybe suggested as an accompaniment for your coffee.
-Maybe tempting you as a dessert with a dollop of whipped cream to seal the deal.
+Open up practically any menu in a Viennese coffee house, Konditorei, or restaurant, and Apfelstrudel (apple strudel) lurks somewhere within.

 In Vienna, apple strudel generally consists of baked rolled pastry with a filling consisting largely of (and this will shock you) cooking apples.

 However, the ingredients typically also include sultanas, roasted breadcrumbs, sugar, and cinnamon.
+Along with apple varieties that tend to the sour side, this combination gives the strudel its distinctive flavour.

 Traditionally, Apfelstrudel uses its own extremely thin pastry, which can be quite challenging to make, master and manipulate.

 Many home bakers (well, me at least) tend to buy ready-to-use prepacked strudel pastry.
-Puff pastry makes a decent option, too, particularly for alternative strudel varieties: see below.
+Puff pastry makes a decent option, too, particularly for alternative strudel varieties (see below).

 The history